Harzelryan/Linear_Models/README.md

 # Linear_Models
-This repository covers developing linear models for regression and classification
+This repository covers developing linear models for regression and classification.
+The first file involves developing a linear regression model then training unit using some data.